solanav/yao/README.md

 # yao
-Remote administration tool.
-Based on https://github.com/solanav/ezekiel
+Demo of a remote administration tool.
+Based on https://github.com/solanav/ezekiel For the commercial version, check out https://liusoftware.com or get in touch with sales@liusoftware.com